 The Superlux HD 681 are wired headphones; you can't use them wirelessly.

-The Superlux HD 681 are alright for wired gaming, so long as you don't need mic support or if you have your own standalone mic.
+The Superlux HD 681 are passable for wired gaming, so long as you don't need mic support or if you have your own standalone mic.
 They have a comfortable fit, and their neutral sound ensures that dialogue and instruments are accurately reproduced.
 Thanks to their semi-open-back design, they can also create a wide and natural soundstage, which can immerse you in your gameplay.

 The Superlux HD 681 can't be used for phone calls by default since they don't have a mic.
 However, if you have a separate mic, these headphones have a comfortable fit, and their neutral sound ensures that speech is natural and clear.